jmuth/parliament-viz.ch/README.md

 The provided informations are free to be used by user, under reasonable condition (no alterations, source indicated, date of download indicated)

+### Data collecting
 As far as we know, there is no API provided by the web site, so we will have to scrap and soup them.

+### Theme classification
+Official bulletins don't contain clear *theme* attribute.
+The names of debated object do not always state clearly what they cover.
+We will use NLP tools on speeches in order to extract thematic.

 ## Deliverables

+The final product will take the form of an online web site presenting different interactiv visualization of this data.
+This web site will be host on github.
+It's interface will use D3 tool to provide interactiv visualization.

+Visitor will be able to see the evolution of frequencies of specific themes in chronologic order, or at the opposite to look at their  importance in one session.
+Visitor will be able to focus on one speaker or one political party to see their predilection subject and their evolution in time.

 ## Timeplan